biomancy/reat/README.md

         --in-flags <in-flags>
             Include only reads for which all the specified BAM flags are set.
-For example, a value of 3 will result in skipping reads that were not mapped in proper pairs.
+For example, a value of 3 will result in keeping only reads that were mapped in proper pairs.
 Use zero(0) to disable this filter[default: 0]

         --mapq <mapq>
             Count only reads with mapq ≥ threshold.
 Note that reads with mapq = 255 are skipped by default(mapq 255